 18.4 What should I do if I have one?
-Where a low level concern (including self-reports) exists, it should be reported to the DSL or to the Headteacher as soon as reasonably possible and, in any event, within 24 hours of becoming aware of it (where the concern relates to a particular incident).
+Where a low level concern (including self-reports) exists, it should be reported to the Headteacher as soon as reasonably possible or to the DSL if the Headteacher is unavailable and, in any event, within 24 hours of becoming aware of it (where the concern relates to a particular incident).

 18.5 How will my low level concern be handled (including self-report)?
-The DSL will discuss all low level concerns s/he receives with the Headteacher as soon as possible and in any event within 24 hours of becoming aware of it.
+The Headteacher may discuss the low level concern with the DSL.
 The Headteacher will, in the first instance, satisfy him/herself that it is a low level concern and should not be reclassified as an allegation and dealt with under the appropriate procedure (outlined later in this document).
 The circumstances in which a low level concern might be reclassified as an allegation are where: